 FLAS Fellowship Program

 Davis Center for Russian and Eurasian Studies

 Cambridge, MA 02138

-Academic Year FLAS Fellowship nominations will be announced in March.
+This is a competition year for Title VI funding and FLAS.
+If the Davis Center is awarded an allocation of Academic Year FLAS Fellowships, nominations will be announced as soon as possible thereafter.
 All FLAS Fellowship nominations are subject to reauthorization of funding by the US Congress and approval by the US Department of Education.